mihael-tunik/coordered_tuples/README.md

 ### Solution $O(n \cdot \log n)$
 There's another way how we can benefit from permutation properties.
-If _b_ is permutation and _a_ is arbitrary array, then the following algorithm would count coordered pairs:
+If _b_ is array with distinct elements and _a_ is arbitrary array, then the following algorithm would count coordered pairs:
 ```
 b = sort((b, range(n)))
 p = b[1, :]